jonbirge/logpager/README.md

 IP, with a heatmap showing history of that IP.

 ## Approach
-The approach is to treat the log file itself as truth (rather than have a separate process and database) and run UNIX tool commands on the host (within the container) to rapidly extract data from the log file directly, essentially running the kinds of local unix forensic commands a sysadmin would, formatting the results in a nice user interface and graphical form on the local browser.
+The approach is to treat the log file itself as truth and run UNIX tool commands on the host (within a Docker container) to extract data from the log file directly, essentially running the kinds of local unix forensic commands a sysadmin would.
+These commands are scripted using PHP, with the data formatting done locally in the browser using JavaScript.
+This approach is intended to minimize the impact on the server.

 ## Demo
 A public demo of the current development branch may (or may not) be running